• Skip to main content

 Soil structure is also a fundamentally important characteristic of soil.

 Soil structure is how we describe the way that all the various components of soil are combined.
-Generally, soil components combine to form aggregates or crumbs, with spaces in between.

 The existence of these crumbs and the sizes of them determines the type of soil structure in place.

-Good soil structure
+Good garden soil structure

 Good soil structure: